Firedrake/mpd-tools/README.md

 - clear - clear the queue (and stop playing)
 - clean - delete from the queue everything before the current track
 - crop - delete from the queue everything after the current track
+- (no)single - turn single mode on or off
+- (no)repeat - turn repeat mode on or off
+- (no)random - turn random mode on or off
+- (no)consume - turn consume mode on or off
+- (no)crossfade - turn crossfade mode on or off

 The advanced commands are: